Abernaughty/git-maber/memory-bank/progress.md

 As we progress through the foundation phase, we've identified several implementation-specific issues:

+1. **Button Gradient Consistency Issues**:
+   - Challenge: Buttons had inconsistent gradients that needed to be standardized
+   - Symptoms: "View My Work" button had blue-to-purple gradient, "Get In Touch" button had blue-to-lighter-blue gradient
+   - Goal: Make both buttons have the same gradient for visual consistency
+   - Mitigation: Applied the primary-gradient class and inline styles with !important to both buttons
+   - Status: ✅ Resolved - Both buttons now have the same blue-to-purple gradient
+   - Update (4/10/2025): Standardized on the blue-to-purple gradient for both buttons to match the gradient text effect used in headings

 1. **Accessibility Issues in Components**:
    - Challenge: Ensuring proper accessibility for interactive components
    - Symptoms: ESLint warnings about missing ARIA roles and keyboard navigation